 What is Crane Boot Camp?

-NCT affectionately calls their Bakersfield, California training and testing facility “Crane Boot Camp.”
+Nationwide Crane Training affectionately calls our Riverside, California training and testing facility “Crane Boot Camp.”
 This facility was designed with state-of-the-art technology (including computer simulators) and real world equipment to take an operator through the training and certification process quickly and easily.

 While NCT works with experienced operators, the programs offered at Crane Boot Camp were specifically tailored toward individuals with no training or operational experience to speak of.
 The curriculum and training pace allows new candidates fresh off the street (so to speak) to be fast-tracked them through the process toward certification—certification that allows them to dramatically increase their job prospects and earning potential.

 The combination of expert trainers, state of the art facility simulators, and a complete line of equipment (Articulating Cranes, Service Trucks, Small Telescopic, Large Telescopic and Lattice Cranes) makes this hard-core training possible.